Mph128/trading/docs/leverage_testing.md

 #### Standard Deviation
 Standard Deviation of Stock Prices: Standard deviation measures the dispersion or variability of a set of values from their mean (average).
 When applied to stock prices, it quantifies the extent of price fluctuations around the average price over a specific period of time.
 A higher standard deviation indicates greater volatility, implying larger price swings, while a lower standard deviation suggests more stable prices.
 Investors often use standard deviation as a measure of risk, with higher values indicating riskier investments.

-## Dollar cost Averaging

-Leveraged positions are inherently more sensitive to market volatility.
-Dollar-cost averaging can help mitigate the impact of short-term market fluctuations by spreading out the investment over time, potentially reducing the volatility associated with the leveraged position.

-DCA can be used as a risk management tool when employing leverage.
-By investing a fixed amount of money at regular intervals, investors may mitigate the risk associated with timing the market or making a large, lump-sum leveraged investment at an inopportune time.

-## Fees

-Obviously leveraged ETFs come at a cost.
-Due to fees, and potential tracking errors, LETFs may achieve a return slightly lower than expected.
-When simulating returns it is important to take this into account.

 ---
 # Great Sources: